Types of Arthritis

 Click here to download the Living with Gout booklet for more information on this type of arthritis.

 Approximately 1,000 children in Ireland have arthritis.
-Most types of childhood arthritis come under the general heading of juvenile arthritis (JA), or juvenile idiopathic arthritis to give it its official title.
+Most types of arthritis in children come under the general heading of juvenile arthritis (JA), or juvenile idiopathic arthritis to give it its official title.
 JA symptoms include inflammation, pain and swelling in one or more joints.

 Polymyalgia rheumatica (PMR) is an inflammatory condition affecting the muscles in and around the shoulder and upper arm areas, buttocks and thighs.
-The cause is unknown.
+The cause of this type of arthritis is unknown.

 Polymyalgia rheumatica usually starts very suddenly.
 The stiffness in affected areas usually eases as the day progresses, but often returns in the evenings.
 In contrast to rheumatoid arthritis the joints are not usually involved, though occasionally there can be an associated inflammation in joints such as the shoulder, hip and wrist.
 Very occasionally, the arteries supplying the head and neck area of the body may be involved, causing headaches and possible loss of sight.
 This very serious complication of the disorder requires immediate treatment.
-You can find out more about the condition in the Understanding Arthritis information booklet.
+You can find out more about the condition on our Polymyalgia Rheumatica information page here.

 Systemic lupus erythematosus (SLE or lupus) is a disease in which the body’s natural defences (the immune system) are upset.
 Cells and antibodies, which are in the blood to defend the body against infection, begin to attack it instead and cause inflammation.
 Lupus is a systemic disease – that is, it can affect many different parts of your body.